 Cultural issues/sensitivity: One would think that solo female travel in Iran is challenging/impossible due to the strict Islamic culture in the country.
 With the exception of sacred sites, public transport, and the dress code the cultural barrier was minimal.

 On the Tehran metro, there were separate carriages for men and women.
 In certain places of worship there were separate entrances and prayer areas for the genders.
 Sometimes the cultural barrier was the butt of their jokes.
-Combine this sense of humour with copious amounts of tea and it felt just like Ireland…with better weather.

 On the whole, I found people to be friendly, educated, well-informed, and tolerant.
 Everybody welcomed my probing questions and nobody I spoke to had extreme views on any topic discussed.
 In fact, their views on Middle East matters were in sync with many Western commentators and governments.
+My Inside Iran: The Local Perspective post is based on conversations I had with locals.

 While Iran’s rich history dates back thousands of years, events in 1953 (CIA-backed coup) and 1979 (overthrow of the Shah, a US-backed dictator; hostage crisis) should be familiar to all travellers prior to travelling to Iran.
 I would also recommend watching the films of Oscar winner Asghar Farhadi.